 Perhaps it isn’t truly Proxima’s fault for doing all this and ending humanity’s hope of finding life in the nearby star system.
 The red dwarf star is young.
 Some argue that other stars messing with its magnetic field like the other two sisters are to blame.
 Some say that fast-spinning red dwarf stars cause these massive superflares.
 Some argue that older red dwarfs are far less volatile.
 Regardless, over two-thirds of the red dwarfs found are flarestars as well.

 The brightness is too much to bear.
 You are tired of having to close your eyes.
-You can see the faint outline of the stretched out rubber band ring as we start to getaway.
+We can see the faint outline of the stretched-out rubber band ring as we start to get away.
 Do you wish to go somewhere else?
 If humanity isn’t living here, then where did they go?

 Maybe one day, humanity will place a mining colony on Proxima Centauri B, but not today.
 This is not where we are supposed to be.
 It seems we keep finding ourselves in one hell to be replaced with another.
 We start to zoom away from it.
 The further and further away we get from the star, the more your eyes can finally adjust to the massive solar flare.
 We fly away from it.
 We must find our destination.
 You feel yourself being thrown for light-years of travel.
-Humanity has been given a gift that it has used well.
-The most significant discovery to usher the name Gabatrix, it is a name to be proud of…..for we now have the ability to fold space…….
+Humanity has been given a gift that it has used well, the most significant discovery to usher the name Gabatrix.
+It's a name to be proud of…..for we now have the ability to fold space…….

 From Sol, we have made a jump of over 29 light-years.
 Stars of other solar systems zip past us as we start to get closer and closer to our final destination.
 It was initially called Gliese 849.
 You watch as another red dwarf star comes into view.
 Much like Proxima Centauri, the looks are similar.